 Are their any downsides to life as a third culture kid?

 Being immersed in culture, learning new languages, and developing life skills are all incredible benefits of life overseas for children.
 However, just in the same way adults struggle with moving overseas, the same can happen with children.
 It should not be ignored that moving overseas is daunting and not all expat children will thrive immediately.

 Those expat families who move frequently due to work commitments may find that their children struggle.
 Making friends is important for development, particularly in younger children, and switching schools and friendship groups can have a detrimental impact on their wellbeing.
 Some TCKs are more introverted or withdrawn as a result, finding it hard to make friends through fear of moving or lack of confidence.

 Whether on purpose or not, some children fail to experience the benefits of life overseas due to being in an expat bubble.
 Home-schooled TCKs may struggle more with this as school is their primary connection point with other children their age.
 Whilst being raised in an expat community may seem a wise move on the surface, TCKs may be missing out on core life lessons and may feel isolated.

 3. Culture shock

-Starting life as an expat can be daunting for adults and whilst children tend to be more susceptible to change, culture shock is just as much as reality for TCKs as it is their parents.
+Starting life as an expat can be daunting for adults and whilst children tend to be more susceptible to change, culture shock is just as much as reality for TCKs as it is for their parents.
 Moving to a country where the language is the same, such as families moving from the UK to Australia, may not be too daunting.
-However, a move from the UK to India would undoubtedly result in culture shock for TCKs because the huge disparity in not only language, but way of life too.
+However, a move from the UK to India would undoubtedly result in culture shock for TCKs because of the huge disparity in not only language but way of life too.